deis/deis/docs/customizing_deis/controller_settings.rst

-/deis/controller/subdomain                subdomain used by the router for API requests (default: "deis") /deis/controller/webEnabled               enable controller web UI (default: 0) /deis/controller/workers                  number of web worker processes (default: CPU cores * 2 + 1) /deis/cache/host                          host of the cache component (set by cache) /deis/cache/port                          port of the cache component (set by cache) /deis/database/host                       host of the database component (set by database) /deis/database/port                       port of the database component (set by database) /deis/database/engine                     database engine (set by database)
+/deis/controller/subdomain                subdomain used by the router for API requests (default: "deis") /deis/controller/webEnabled               enable controller web UI (default: 0) /deis/controller/workers                  number of web worker processes (default: CPU cores * 2 + 1) /deis/database/host                       host of the database component (set by database) /deis/database/port                       port of the database component (set by database) /deis/database/engine                     database engine (set by database)